Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 <a name="retraining"></a>
 ### Model Retraining

-The multiclass classifier should be retrained as the selection of available offers changes and additional training data accumulate.
+The classifier should be retrained as the selection of available offers changes and additional training data accumulate.
 This retraining step may be supervised manually by a data scientist or performed programmatically.
 If desired, the retrained model can be compared directly to the previous model using A/B testing before it is fully deployed.
 More information on programmatic retraining in Azure Machine Learning Studio is available here: [Retrain Machine Learning models programmatically](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-retrain-models-programmatically/).

 <a name="odcm"></a>
 ### Example: Contoso Mart